The United States Congress House Judiciary Committee has once more passed the MORE Act, which would end federal cannabis prohibition.

 The committee passed HR 3617: The Marijuana, Opportunity, Reinvestment, and Expungement (MORE) Act of 2021.
 The bill repeals the federal prohibition of cannabis by removing it from the Controlled Substances Act (CSA).
 This would provide state governments with greater authority to regulate marijuana-related activities, including retail sales.

-“By advancing the MORE Act, the House will demonstrate that the majority of our political leaders are ready to correct this injustice and enact cannabis policy reform that undoes the harms that have been inflicted upon millions of otherwise law-abiding citizens,” he added
+“By advancing the MORE Act, the House will demonstrate that the majority of our political leaders are ready to correct this injustice and enact cannabis policy reform.
+That undoes the harms that have been inflicted upon millions of otherwise law-abiding citizens,” he added

 Nadler, Congressional Cannabis Caucus Co-Chairs Earl Blumenauer (D-OR-3) and Barbara Lee (D-CA-13), Judiciary Crime Subcommittee Chairwoman Sheila Jackson Lee (D-TX-18), House Democratic Caucus Chairman Hakeem Jeffries (D-NY-8), and Small Business Committee Chairwoman Nydia Velázquez (D-NY-7) reintroduced the MORE ACT in May.

-Issues with the MORE Act and Other Cannabis Bills
+The MORE Act and Other Cannabis Bills

 It is currently the 117th Congress.